In this story

 Here, the prompt directs FinBot to analyze investment portfolios and present the results in an interactive dashboard, while also requesting detailed insights into individual holdings and recent transactions.

-2. Evolving Your Red Teaming Prompts
+2. Evolving Your Adversarial Attacks

-In theory, the 4 types of red teaming prompts described earlier offer extensive creative possibilities for generating numerous test cases.
+In theory, the 4 types of red teaming attacks described earlier offer extensive creative possibilities for generating numerous test cases.
 However, in practice, you can only write so many prompts before running out of ideas…

 Fortunately, it is possible to expand an initial list of 5 to 10 red teaming prompts into a dataset of over 1,000 test cases in just a few minutes using a method known as data evolution.